Sahara India Pariwar: Media and entertainment

+Channels

+The group owns the national Hindi news channel Jain TV.

+The group owns Headend-in-the-sky Platform Jainhits.

 Hotels

 Sahara owned a controlling stake in New York's Plaza Hotel and Dream Downtown Hotel, New York.
 Sahara sold the hotel to Katara Hospitality in July 2018.

 In India, the group owns the "Sahara Star" hotel near Mumbai's Chhatrapati Shivaji International Airport.

 Finance

 Sahara has interests in insurance and asset management.
 Sahara India Life Insurance Company Ltd.- has been granted licence by the insurance regulator – the IRDAI on 6 February 2004.
 With this approval, Sahara India Life Insurance Company Ltd. becomes the first 100% wholly and purely Indian company, without any foreign collaboration to enter the Indian Life insurance market.
 The launch is with an initial paid-up capital of ₹157 crores.
-Sahara India Life Insurance Company Ltd. (SILICA) is a life insurance company in the private sector Sahara Asset Management Company Pvt.
+Sahara India Life Insurance Company Ltd. (SILICA) is a life insurance company in the private sector, Sahara Asset Management Company Pvt.
 Ltd. manages 16 equity and debt mutual funds.
 Sahara Banking & Financial Services Fund has been adjudged the Best Performing Banking Sector Fund over a three-year performance by the international agency "Lippers" in 2012.